Lexercise Structured Literacy - IDA Accredited Program Plus

 For professions who believe they have mastered the competencies covered in Course 1 and Course 2 there are competency-based (test-out) exams for both courses.
 (See below for more information on these test-out options and study guides.)

-In most settings, a minimum of a bachelor's degree from an accredited university is required for providing professional services in structured literacy.
+A minimum of a bachelor's degree from an accredited university is required for providing professional services in structured literacy.

 The three Lexercise professional development courses are designed to address knowledge and skills as described by The International Center for Leadership in Education's Rigor-Relevance Framework: